Ingredients insight: animal proteins in pet food

-To ensure safe and nutritious products, there are strict rules governing the ingredients that can be used in pet food.
-The pet food industry uses surplus products from the human food chain all of which must come from animals that have been slaughtered under veterinary supervision and meet the very high standards set in EU legislation.
+There are strict rules governing the ingredients that can be used in pet food to ensure safe and nutritious products.
+The pet food industry uses surplus products from the human food chain, all of which must come from animals that have been slaughtered under veterinary supervision, and meet the very high standards set in EU legislation.

 What animal-based ingredients are used in pet food?